 Federal financial aid may be adjusted for students who have not established attendance in a course or all courses through the first 14 days of the class, or in accordance with the provision for extenuating circumstances described below.
 Students reported as non-attending are typically not withdrawn from the course.

-The following examples of academically related activity may constitute course attendance; however, this is not an exhaustive list:
+The following examples of academic engagement may constitute course attendance; however, this is not an exhaustive list:

 - Submitting an academic assignment;

-- Logging into an online class without active participation; or
+- Logging into an online class or tutorial without any further active participation; or

 - Participating in academic counseling or advisement.